Zerkles/frankmocap-cpu-docker/README.md

 ## How to run project:

-1. Download model files and put them into *base-build/smpl/*
+1. Download model files and put them into *base_build/smpl/*
-2. Run one of the two available scripts
+2. Run one of the three available scripts

 ## Description:

-There are two ways to run the project:
+There are three ways to run the project:

+* recommended way - via running *run_on_docker.sh*
-* default way - via running *run.sh* script
+* alternative way - via running *run_install_on_docker.sh*
-* alternative way - via running *run-remote-build.sh* script
+* alternative way 2 - via running *run_local.sh*

-The difference between them is, that the default one clones frankmocap repository to local directory, installs whole project and the copies it to the docker, so there is no need to download and install all the files everytime you want to run a project.
+The difference between *run_on_docker.sh* and *run_install_on_docker.sh*, is that the recommended one clones frankmocap repository to local directory, installs whole project and the copies it to the docker, so there is no need to download and install all the files everytime you want to run a project.
 Alternative one downloads and installs frankmocap directly in the docker container, so it takes much longer to run this one.

+Script *run_local.sh* is a script for ubuntu OS, which installs all needed components and projecy and then runs it on the local machine.

 ## References: